 Shoe Goo is a big name in the shoe repair industry — and for a good reason.
 Its shoe glue is comparable to none when it comes to performance, price, and longevity of the glue.

 Shoe Goo exceeds the tenants of shoe repair.
-The glue is not only flexible but firm, meaning that if you were to, say, reattach a disconnected sole, the sole will remain adhered to the rest of the shoe but be unaffected by the constant movement your walking puts the glue under.
+The glue is flexible and firm, meaning that if you were to reattach a disconnected sole, the sole will remain adhered to the rest of the shoe but be unaffected by the constant movement your walking puts the glue under.

 Shoe Goo is also resistant to water.
-Whenever you apply the glue, you create a slight waterproof barrier between your feet and the external world.
-That waterproof seal is great for people who work in aquatic sports or in marshy environments, as wet feet make you susceptible to toe infections.
+When applying the glue, you create a slight waterproof barrier between your feet and the external world.
+That waterproof seal is great for people working in aquatic sports or marshy environments, as wet feet make you susceptible to toes infection.

 Finally, Shoe Goo is affordable.
 One tube, with a proper anti-clog cap, should last you for years to come.
 If you break through your shoes often, you’ll find that one tube repairs your shoes without you feeling like burning through tubes of shoe glue.